 Tri blade broadheads are best sharpened on a 12" flat mill bastard file.
 Lie the head flat down on the file, with the point of the head facing the handle of the file, and push.
 Be aggressive, particularly if the blades are not dead straight - make them straight.
 To hasten this process, a 120 grit sanding station or belt sander can be used to both flatten the blades and lightly remove the needle point found on most 3 blade broadheads - lift up the rear of the head and slightly "pyramid" the tip.
 Whether sander or file, rotate the blades to make uniform passes.
 When your fingers can feel the burr forming, make a few more passes.
 Then very lightly swirl off the burrs with a fine oil stone or diamond stone - use no pressure, allow the stone to do the work.

 The most important tip for sharpening any type of blade is this: 90% of sharpening anything is accomplished at the coarsest stage, be that a file, belt sander or your coarsest stone.
-If we don't get the blade sharp (and I mean VERY sharp) right at stage one, then moving on to finer grits will only polish the bevels and it will not get the blade any sharper. (translation - your coarsest stone or file is your best friend).
+If we don't get the blade sharp (and I mean VERY sharp) right at stage one, then moving on to finer grits will only polish the bevels and it will not get the blade any sharper. (translation - your coarsest file or stone is your best friend).

 Whether two or three blades, the results should be a razor sharp broadhead or knife that's capable of shaving hair.